ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>My articles are open to everyone; non-member readers can read the full article by clicking this link.</blockquote>

 <h3>4.
-A New Giant Software Market: The Rise Of Software Defined Vehicles And The End Of Car Ownership - <a href="https://medium.com/@jankammerath/a-new-giant-software-market-the-rise-of-software-defined-vehicles-and-the-end-of-car-ownership-8eabff14cada" target="_blank" rel="noopener noreferrer">link</a></h3>
+HTTP/2 is fast 🚀 but adds complexity - <a href="https://medium.com/itnext/http-2-is-fast-but-adds-complexity-b68bef4144ad" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jan Kammerath`**
+✍️ **posted by `Benjamin Cane`**

-<blockquote>When General Motors launched the Oldsmobile Toronado in 1977 it was the dawn of the era of embedded automotive software.
-The Toronado was…</blockquote>
+<blockquote>One of the most significant performance improvements I’ve seen in a micro-services platform was moving from 🐢 HTTP/1.1 to 🚀 HTTP/2.
+But…</blockquote>

 <h3>5.
-“J’accuse!
-The Unjust Demise of RAG in Favor of Long-Context LLMs: A Rebuttal” - <a href="https://medium.com/ai-advances/jaccuse-the-unjust-demise-of-rag-in-favor-of-long-context-llms-a-rebuttal-c7e3220479a4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Is Today’s OOP Aligned with Alan Kay’s Original Concept? - <a href="https://medium.com/gitconnected/is-todays-oop-aligned-with-alan-kay-s-original-concept-163aa20309f3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Salvatore Raieli`**
+✍️ **posted by `Ruchira Madhushan Rajapaksha`**

-<blockquote>Reassessing Retrieval-Augmented Generation in the Age of Long-Context Models</blockquote>
+<blockquote>Why do languages like C# and Java fall short of Alan Kay’s original Object-Oriented Vision?</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-I Know Who To Blame For The Decline Of Tech - <a href="https://medium.com/entrepreneur-s-handbook/i-know-who-to-blame-for-the-decline-of-tech-25490269c04e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Microsoft September 2024 Patch Tuesday update fixes Four zero-days, Six critical bugs - <a href="https://medium.com/@windows101tricks/microsoft-september-2024-patch-tuesday-update-fixes-four-zero-days-seven-critical-bugs-00346251eeba" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joe Procopio`**
+✍️ **posted by `Windows 11 and Windows 10 How to Guide!`**

-<blockquote>Money Men, Hubris, and the State of Tech in the 2020s</blockquote>
+<blockquote>Microsoft Patch Tuesday update September 2024, fixes Four (four actively exploited and one publicly disclosed) zero-days, and Six critical…</blockquote>

 <h3>2.
-Pokemon Should Have Stayed 2-D - <a href="https://medium.com/theuglymonster/pokemon-should-have-stayed-2-d-13e9cbadb269" target="_blank" rel="noopener noreferrer">link</a></h3>
+Researchers Successfully Use Ultrasound Waves on the Brain to Enhance Mindfulness. - <a href="https://medium.com/@katrinapaulson/researchers-successfully-use-ultrasound-waves-on-the-brain-to-enhance-mindfulness-dce9325accae" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elvia M.`**
+✍️ **posted by `Katrina Paulson`**

-<blockquote>A perfected art style sacrificed to update with the times</blockquote>
+<blockquote>Within five minutes, participants reported experiencing the effects of meditation without actually meditating.</blockquote>

 <h3>3.
 Into the Valley of Death: The crash of American Eagle flight 4184 and the ATR icing story - <a href="https://medium.com/@admiralcloudberg/into-the-valley-of-death-the-crash-of-american-eagle-flight-4184-and-the-atr-icing-story-29e64faee67c" target="_blank" rel="noopener noreferrer">link</a></h3>